-I have come to the conclusion through experience and research that neurological stimulation is a key component to providing a a well socialized and high performing Jack Russell Terrier.
-My goal is to provide you with a puppy that is the best that it can be!
-I want our pups to have a head start when they are sent out into the world!
+I've come to the conclusion through experience and research that neurological stimulation is a key component to providing a well-socialized and high-performing Jack Russell Terrier.
+My goal is to provide you with a puppy that's the best it can be!
+I want our pups to have a head-start when they're sent out into the world!

-Dogs that can achieve and outperform others have within themselves the ability to use hidden resources.
-It isn't capacity that explains the differences between individuals because most seem to have far more capacity than they will ever use.
+Dogs that can achieve more and out-perform others have, within themselves, the ability to use hidden resources.
+It isn't capacity that explains the differences between individuals, because most seem to have far more capacity than they will ever use.
 To make ultimate use of what a Jack has available, early development and stimulation must occur.

-In our breeding program we do not only rely on inherited traits to bring you an excellent quality Jack Russell.
-Researchers have found that only about 35% of performance is controlled by heritable factors, the remaining 65% is attributable to other influences, such as training, management and nutrition.
+In our breeding program we don't just rely on inherited traits to bring you an excellent quality Jack Russell.
+Researchers have found that only about 35% of performance is controlled by inheritable factors, with the remaining 65% attributable to other influences such as training, management, and nutrition.

-Researchers have looked for new ways to stimulate individuals in order to improve their natural abilities.
-Some of the methods discovered have produced life long lasting effects.
+Researchers have looked for new ways to stimulate dogs in order to improve their natural abilities.
+Some of the methods discovered have produced effects for a dog's entire lifespan.
 Today many of the differences between individuals can now be explained by the use of early stimulation methods.

 Data involving laboratory mice and rats also shows that stress in small amounts can produce adults who respond maximally.
-On the other hand, the results gathered from non-stressed littermate show that they become easily exhausted and are near death if exposed to intense prolonged stress.
-When tied down so they were unable to move for twenty-four hours, rats developed severe stomach ulcers, but litter mates exposed to early stress handling were found to be more resistant to stress tests and did not show evidence of ulcers.
+On the other hand, the results gathered from non-stressed littermates show that they become easily exhausted and become near death if exposed to intense, prolonged stress.
+When tied down so they were unable to move for twenty-four hours, rats developed severe stomach ulcers, but littermates exposed to early stress handling were found to be more resistant to stress tests and did not show evidence of ulcers.

-A secondary affect was also noticed.
+A secondary effect was also noticed.
 Sexual maturity was attained sooner in the littermates given early stress exercises.
-When tested for differences in health and disease, the stressed animals were found to be more resistant to certain forms of cancer and infectious diseases and could withstand terminal starvation and exposure to cold for longer periods than their non-stressed littermates.
+When tested for differences in health and disease, the stressed animals were found to be more resistant to certain forms of cancer and infectious diseases, and could withstand terminal starvation and exposure to cold for longer periods than their non-stressed littermates.

 Other studies involving early stimulation exercises have been successfully performed on both cats and dogs.
-In these studies, the Electrical Encephalogram (EEG) was found to be ideal for measuring the electrical activity in the brain because of its extreme sensitivity to changes in excitement, emotional stress, muscle tension, changes in oxygen and breathing.
-EEG measures show that pups and kittens when given early stimulation exercises mature at faster rates and perform better in certain problem solving tests than non-stimulated mates.
-Research in primates shows when deprived of stimulation and interaction during early development, the less able they were to cope, adjust and later adapt to situations as adults.
+In these studies, the Electrical Encephalogram (EEG) was found to be ideal for measuring the electrical activity in the brain because of its extreme sensitivity to changes in excitement, emotional stress, muscle tension, changes in oxygen, and breathing.
+EEG measures show that pups and kittens, when given early stimulation exercises, mature at faster rates and perform better in certain problem-solving tests than non-stimulated mates.
+Research in primates shows, when deprived of stimulation and interaction during early development, they were less able cope, adjust, and later adapt to situations as adults.

-What also is known is that a certain amount of stress for one may be too intense for another, and that too much stress can retard development.
+It's also known that a suitable amount of stress for one may be too intense for another, and that too much stress can cause lacking mental development.
 The results show that early stimulation exercises can have positive results but must be used with caution.
 In other words, too much stress can cause pathological adversities rather than physical or psychological superiority.